Parga Greece Travel Guide

 Parga'its natural surroundings has many opportunities for active exploration and water-based fun.

 An easy and popular scenic route.
 This cobbled path winds over the hill separating Parga town from Valtos Beach.
-It takes about 15-20 minutes one way.
-It possesses some uphill sections and stairs, but is manageable for most fitness levels and has superb views.
+It is approximately 15-20 minutes one way.
+It possesses some uphill sections and flights of stairs, but is manageable for most fitness levels and has superb views.

-Parga to Lichnos Beach is a moderate stroll on roads or trails through olive groves (45-60 minutes).
+Parga to Lichnos Beach is a moderate stroll on paths or routes through olive groves (45-60 minutes).
 The area around Ali Pasha's Castle near Anthousa has easy to moderate paths through the countryside.
-These trails are for exploring the citadel's surroundings and sweeping views.
+These trails are for exploring the fortress's surroundings and sweeping views.

 The Acheron River water is genuinely cold, even in summer.
 This provides a refreshing experience but prepare for the chill if you plan to walk or swim in it.